 The first-generation Corvette Sting Ray was among the most iconic American cars ever built.
 It was introduced in the 1950s but the Sting Ray moniker didn’t come in until the ‘60s.

 This is perhaps the most revered of all Corvettes, inextricably tied to the new-found freedom of the decade.

-ARES Design’s exquisite transformation brings the Sting Ray fully up to date with modern performance, road manners and interior.
-The finished product is the result of more than 3,500 hours of work and is a striking, one-off creation that showcases the full range of the ARES Design capabilities.
+ARES Modena’s exquisite transformation brings the Sting Ray fully up to date with modern performance, road manners and interior.
+The finished product is the result of more than 3,500 hours of work and is a striking, one-off creation that showcases the full range of the ARES Modena capabilities.

 Externally new wheels were fitted: the custom made rims emulate the original’s Turbine wheels but in modern sizes to allow the Corvette to make use of the power from its new LS3 motor.
 Measuring 19 inches at the front and 20 inches at the rear, they feature three finishes – blasted between the spokes, milled on the spoke surfaces and with polished barrels.
 Completing the transformation are modern LED lights hidden within the original housings.
 What started out as a ‘restomod’ of a 1964 Corvette transformed into an exacting restoration at the same time and the finished article is a testament to the skill and dedication of ARES’ technicians and craftspeople.

 / Original bodywork fiber glass